August 23, 2013 |

 February 28, 2013 |

-HOUSTON - A military judge Wednesday ruled that an Army psychiatrist charged in the deadly 2009 shooting at Ft.
-Hood in Texas would still face a possible death sentence at court-martial, potentially barring a guilty plea.
+HOUSTON - A military judge ruled Thursday that an Army psychiatrist charged in the deadly 2009 shooting at Ft.
+Hood in Texas will stand trial in three months.
 Maj.
-Nidal Malik Hasan, 42, is charged with 13 counts of premeditated murder and 32 counts of attempted murder in connection with the rampage at the Army base, the worst mass shooting on a U.S. military installation.
+Nidal Malik Hasan, 42, is charged with 13 counts of premeditated murder and 32 counts of attempted murder in connection with the rampage at the sprawling central Texas Army base, the worst mass shooting on a U.S. military installation.
 After repeated delays, lawyers for both sides recently indicated that they were prepared to begin trial in April, but the judge decided to take more time before seating a jury.